frescho/TRS80-ICE/README.md

 TRS80-ICE is an in circuit hardware emulator for TRS-80 Model 1 and its clones.
 It is based on Teensy 4.1 microcotroller board and all the functionalities are based on software.
 It has been started as a fork of [Micro Core Labs MCLZ8](https://github.com/MicroCoreLabs/Projects/tree/master/MCLZ8) and hardware wise it is still the same, but the software part was expanded heavily.
 Main functionalities:

-- Z80 pin compatible in circuit hardware emulator
+- Z80 pin compatible in-circuit hardware emulator
 - Z80 emulation is correct in speed aspect, but not 100% machine cycle accurate.
 - It is possible to load different ROM versions from SD card
 - RAM expansion based on Teensy internal memory
 - Floppy emulation: JV1 floppy images can be stored on SD card.
-FDC1771 code is based on [calphool TRS80MSX](https://github.com/calphool/TRS80MXS)
+FDC1771 code is based on [calphool TRS80MXS](https://github.com/calphool/TRS80MXS)
 - CAS file load from SD card if FDC is not active
 - Turbo mode, RAM and ROM cached in Teensy RAM
 - Interactive menu to select ROM, RAM, images etc...